edmond-nathan/R-Grogramming-Project/Impact of CVIDD19 on Air Travel.md

        subtitle = "Total Flights by Month-Year Between 2019 and 2021", x = "Year_Month",
        y = "Total Number of Fights",
-       caption = "Visualization by: Tunde Adeyi")
+       caption = "Visualization by: Edmond Nathan")

 ```
 Figure 2.2: Impact of COVID-19 on air travel (2019-2021)